hreese/go-humanize-time/README.md

-# go-humanize-time
+# go-humanreltime
-Convert timespans to strings for human consumption
+Convert timespans to strings for human consumption.